2020 Ganja missile attacks: Fourth attack

 On 17 October, at approximately 01:00 local time, Azerbaijani authorities stated that Armenian forces had fired Scud missiles at Ganja; journalists reported three powerful explosions in the city.
 According to a RIA Novosti correspondent, the missiles struck densely populated residential areas of the city, leveling several rows of residential and other buildings, the first being less than two kilometers (1.2 mi) away from the city hall and the second in Kapaz District in the east of the city.

-Vasily Polonsky, a "Dozhd" correspondent, stated that there were no military bases and important targets near the places struck by the missiles.
+Vasily Polonsky, a TV Rain correspondent, stated that there were no military bases and important targets near the places struck by the missiles.
 According to local authorities, approximately 20 houses were destroyed, trapping many civilians under the rubble.
 Search and rescue teams of the Azerbaijani Ministry of Emergency Situations and servicemen of the Azerbaijani Ministry of Defense arrived at the scene and called in sniffer dogs to rescue the wounded and recover the dead.

 As a result of the attack, 15 civilians were killed, including a 13-year-old Russian citizen, and 55 were injured.

-Human Rights Watch confirmed that Armenian forces had used Scud-B ballistic missiles on two residential neighbourhoods in Ganja at about 1 a.m. which resulted in the deaths of 21 civilians, including five who passed away from their injuries following the attack.
+Human Rights Watch confirmed that Armenian forces had used Scud-B ballistic missiles on two residential neighbourhoods in Ganja at about 1 a.m. which resulted in the deaths of 21 civilians, including five who died from their injuries following the attack.
 At the scene, they saw ten houses demolished and more than twenty damaged.
 Nearly at the same time as the attack, a second Scud-B missile struck another neighbourhood in the city.
 15 family residences were destroyed or rendered uninhabitable by the attack, while 40 to 50 others were damaged.
 Human Rights Watch saw a sizable crater, numerous residential structures that were either damaged or destroyed, and scattered ordnance remains near the scene of the attack.